Fantasy Sports Contests Act

 Section 8 – Public inspection of information filed with [State Agency]; charges for production.

 (A) Except as provided in subsection B, registrations required to be filed under this chapter shall be open to the public for inspection at such time and under such conditions as the [State Agency] may prescribe.
 A charge not exceeding $1 per page may be made for any copy of such documents as may be furnished to any person by the [State Agency].

 (B) Reports, data, or documents submitted to the [State Agency] pursuant to the audit requirements of this act and records submitted to the [State Agency] as part of an application for registration or renewal that contain information about the character or financial responsibility of the Operator or its principal stockholders shall be deemed confidential and shall be exempt from public disclosure.

 Section 9 – Acquisition of interest in Fantasy Contest Operator.

 (A) If any person acquires actual control of a registered Fantasy Contest Operator, such person shall register with the [State Agency] in accordance with this act.

 Section 10 – Fantasy contests conducted under this chapter not gambling.

-A Fantasy Contest conducted under this chapter does not constitute gambling for any purpose [under the state’s penal code] and the award of any prize money for any Fantasy Contest shall not be deemed to be part of any gaming contract within the purview of [State Gambling Ordinance].
+A Fantasy Contest conducted under this chapter does not constitute gambling and/or sports wagering for any purpose [under the state’s penal code] and the award of any prize money for any Fantasy Contest shall not be deemed to be part of any gaming contract within the purview of [State Gambling Ordinance].